Anxiety

 Other types of therapy, such as exposure therapy or group therapy, may be recommended depending on your specific needs.
 In exposure therapy, your therapist will help you confront your fears and anxieties in a safe, supportive environment.

 There are prescription anti-anxiety medications, such as Xanax (alprazolam) and Valium (diazepam).
+Both are U.S. Food and Drug Administration (FDA) approved for anxiety (short-term only for Valium).
 You can find resources on anxiety treatment, like how to locate a healthcare provider to prescribe Valium or how to get a Xanax prescription on Karity Health’s website.
-It’s important to talk to your healthcare provider about the addictive potential of some prescription anti-anxiety medications.
+It’s important to talk to your healthcare provider about the addictive potential of prescription anti-anxiety medications as well as potential side effects.

-Selective serotonin reuptake inhibitors (SSRIs), such as sertraline (Zoloft) and fluoxetine (Prozac), are non-addictive anxiety medications often prescribed for anxiety.
-These medications can be helpful for people with anxiety and depression
+Selective serotonin reuptake inhibitors (SSRIs), such as sertraline (Zoloft) and fluoxetine (Prozac), are non-addictive anxiety medications FDA approved to treat anxiety.
+These medications can be helpful for people with anxiety and depression.
+Like any medication, they can have side effects.

 Learn more about Prozac for anxiety and Zoloft for anxiety.